Šemsa Suljaković: Early life

-Suljaković was born in Maglaj, PR Bosnia and Herzegovina, FPR Yugoslavia.
-She was born as the eldest of six children into an ethnic Bosniak family.
+Šemsa Suljaković was born in Maglaj, SR Bosnia and Herzegovina, SFR Yugoslavia.
+She is the eldest of six children in an ethnic Bosniak family.

 Career

-Suljaković's singing career began after her mother moved the family to their grandparents' home in the Širokača neighborhood of Sarajevo.
-Their neighbor Sena was a folk singer married to an accordionist and performed at a local kafana frequently.
+Suljaković's singing career began after her mother moved the family into their grandparents' home in the Širokača neighborhood of Sarajevo.
+Their neighbor, Sena, was a folk singer married to an accordionist who performed at a local kafana frequently.
 One night, Sena persuaded Šemsa to come with her to the kafana.
-That night Šemsa discovered her talent for singing and the next day the owner of the kafana asked her to start singing there nightly.
+That night, Šemsa discovered her talent for singing.
+The next day, the owner of the kafana asked her to start singing there nightly.
 Her music career officially began in 1971.

 Suljaković recorded her first extended play (EP) Otišla je ljubav s našeg kućnog praga / Ja zbog tebe sve (The Love Is Gone From Our Doorstep / I Do Everything Because of You) in 1978, with lyrics written by Rade Vučković and music by Šaban Šaulić, along with the music ensemble of Aca Stepić.
 She continued singing in the kafana while her songs received airplay.
 The two songs did well, but the success did little for Suljaković's professional career as the public assumed the singer was Branka Stanarčić, another performer, due to similarities in their voices.

 Her second EP, Gledam sretne ljude / Šta je s tobom u poslednje vrijeme (I Look at Happy People / What's Gotten Into You Recently), was released in 1980.

 She achieved fame with the musical group Južni Vetar; the band's first commercial hit came in 1981 with Suljaković as the singer.
 Throughout the 1980s, Šemsa and her band held countless concerts at venues, fairs, weddings and multiple other places.

 Šemsa's biggest hits are "Pristajem na sve", "Zašto si se napio", "Sirotinja ljude svađa", "Zar za mene nema sreće", "Volele se oči crne i zelene" (in Ekavian), "Južni ritam", "Kako da ti pomognem", "Javi se, oteraj tugu" (in Ekavian), "Prođi sa mnom ispod duge", as well as "Što me pitaš", "Mi se volimo" (with Mile Kitić), "Ne, ne", "Razbio si čašu", "Sanjam", and "Lažu te" (with Sejo Kalač).
 Her recent (2019) song with music video is "Akšam pade niz mahalu".

 Personal life

 Suljaković had a son at the age of 16 with her then-husband, a musician whom she later divorced.
 She later married another man, an accordionist from Šabac; the two divorced.

-Šemsa Suljaković lives today in Strängnäs, Sweden.
+Today, Suljaković lives today in Strängnäs, Sweden.